-The Southern Equality Studios special grant round is dedicated to resourcing and celebrating LGBTQ artists and creatives across the LGBTQ South who are BIPOC (Black, Indigenous, or people of color).
-Grants of up to $500 will support BIPOC LGBTQ Southern artists working on a wide range of creative projects.
+In the fall of 2020, the Southern Equality Studios special grant round of the Southern Equality Fund worked to resource and celebrate LGBTQ artists and creatives across the LGBTQ South who are BIPOC (Black, Indigenous, or people of color).
+Grants of up to $500 supported BIPOC LGBTQ Southern artists working on a wide range of creative projects.

-These new grant rounds are part of CSE’s Southern Equality Fund, which has been making grassroots grants across the LGBTQ South since 2015.
+This new grant round was a part of CSE’s Southern Equality Fund, which has been making grassroots grants across the LGBTQ South since 2015.
 Since its inception, the Southern Equality Fund has prioritized supporting work led by BIPOC, transgender, and rural organizers.

 Criteria for Southern Equality Studios Special Grant Round Nominations

-We are specifically seeking nominations for artists or creatives efforts who are:
+We specifically sought nominations for artists or creatives efforts who are:

 - Based in the South.